How to Start A Blog In 2024: Ultimate Guide to create a Blog Step by Step

 How to host a domain?

-To make the job easier, you can host the domain at the place where you have registered the domain.
-For example Seekahost or Godaddy.
+To make the job easier, you can host the domain at the same place where you have registered the domain.
+For example, Seekahost or Godaddy.
+SeekaHost offers an easy-to-use hosting control panel where you can manage your domains and web hosting in one dashboard.
 Here let’s see the steps involved in hosting a domain at Seekahost.

 1. Choose Hosting:

 When you are doing domain configuration while registering the domain.
 Just click on “No Hosting!
 Click To Add”.
 This will take you to the domain hosting settings.

 Here you can choose the hosting type which you need.
 Based on the plan you choose, the cost may vary for the web hosting.
 If your website is going to handle huge traffic daily, then you can go for large web hosting.
 At last, all depends on the need and the usage.